UjuAyoku/cold-email-generator/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Research Report
-For those interested in the research methodology behind this project, including:
+If you are interested in the research methodology behind this project, including:
 - Problem framing
 - Experimental setup
 - Evaluation metrics